 Many were student athletes.
-Investigators say the killers confused the double AA team with a rival gang known as the Doble AAs because of their name the Artistas Asesinos.
+Investigators suspect the killers targeted players by mistake confusing the double AA team with a rival gang known as the Doble AAs because of their name the Artistas Asesinos.

-Godoy’s son Raul Parra was shot three times but he managed to drive of two of his teammates to the hospital including the team’s quarterback Juan Carlos Medrano.
+Godoy’s son Raul Parra, was shot three times but he managed to drive of two of his teammates to the hospital including the the quarterback Juan Carlos Medrano.